romdotdog/jake-spec/README.md

 }
 ```

+## Functions

+All functions (and consequently methods) are public to discourage code duplication.
 ## Methods

-Methods are simply functions.
-Furthermore, all functions (and consequently methods) are public to discourage code duplication.
+Functions may be used as methods.

 ```rs
 fn double(x: u32): u32 {